Last updated 7 June 2020

 Meet Amy McPherson

 We are different in many ways – I am a single mum with three kids (young adults now) and a dog – she is married with no kids and two cats.
-I’m a decade (or two) older.
+I’m a decade and a half older.
 Amy was born in Taiwan, me in Australia but we share being raised in Australia, just in different states.
-Thankfully State of Origin will be after we travel.
+Thankfully, the State of Origin will be after we travel.
 Amy has left Australia and lives in the UK outside of London – me I reside in Brisbane.

 - We both have an interest in travel